Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - Implement "streamable" molecules, detect them automatically

  3 * 3 - SmartThread should keep information about which RS and which reaction is now running.
 This can be used both for monitoring and for automatic assignment of thread pools for reactions defined in the scope of another reaction.

+## Will not do for now

+ 2 * 3 - investigate using wait/notify instead of semaphore; does it give better performance? - So far, attempts to do this failed.

+ 5 * 5 - implement fairness with respect to molecules. - Will not do now.
+If reactions depend on fairness, something is probably wrong with the chemistry.

+ 3 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
+Or use Vector with tail-swapping?
+This should help fetch random molecules out of the soup. - Will not do now.
+Not sure what value it brings us if molecule values are truly randomly chosen.

+ 4 * 5 - implement multiple emission construction a+b+c so that a+b-> and b+c-> reactions are equally likely to start. - Will not do now.
+Not sure what this accomplishes.
+The user can randomize the order of emission, if this is crucial for an application.

+ 2 * 2 - Support timers: recurrent or one-off, cancelable molecule emission. -- Will not do now.
+This can be done by user code, unless timers require an explicit thread pool or executor.

+ 3 * 3 - Can we use macros to rewrite f() into f(_) inside reactions for Unit types?
+Otherwise it seems impossible to implement short syntax `case a() + b() => ` in the input patterns. -- No, we can't because { case a() => } doesn't get past the Scala typer, and so macros don't see it at all.